tokenbender/kautuhal/posts/welcome.md

 i spent the last several months diving into multimodal rag (retrieval-augmented generation) for structured/unstructured documents and structured extraction in document visual qa by fine-tuning specialized vlms.

-i microblog as "@tokenbender" on twitter—constantly dissecting the latest developments, limits, and advantages of current systems.
+i microblog as [@tokenbender](https://x.com/tokenbender) on twitter—constantly dissecting the latest developments, limits, and advantages of current systems.

 ## what to expect